 A rectocele is a bulging of the front wall of the rectum into the back of the vagina.
-The bulge, or herniation, occurs as a result of thinning and weakening of the band of tissue that separates the vagina from the rectum.
+The bulge occurs as a result of thinning and weakening of the band of tissue that separates the vagina from the rectum.
 This thinning has a number of causes, including:

-Many women with a rectocele have no symptoms, and the condition is incidentally noted on physical examination.
-In general, if a rectocele is not causing symptoms or discomfort, it can be left alone.
+Many women with a rectocele have no symptoms, and the condition is only seen in a pelvic examination.
+In general, if a rectocele isn’t causing you symptoms or discomfort, it can be left alone.

-A rectocele should be treated only if symptoms interfere with a woman’s quality of life.
+A rectocele should be treated only if your symptoms interfere with your quality of life.